michael2012z/BitBible/markdown/Etheridge/files/2Cor.md

 2. For if I grieve you, who shall refresh me, but he whom I had grieved?

-3. And I have written to you this veryepistle, lest when I come they grieve me, they who ought to refresh me.
-But I confide in you, that my joy is that of all of you.
+3. And I have written to you this very

 4. And from great affliction and anxiety of heart I wrote those things to you with many tears, not that you might grieve, but (also) that you might know the abundant love I have towards you.

-5. But if any one hath caused grief, he hath not grieved me (only), but a part of you all: that the word may not weigh uponthe whole of you.
+5. But if any one hath caused grief, he hath not grieved me (only), but a part of you all: that the word may not weigh upon

 6. But sufficient for him was this chastisement, which was from many.